aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     - centralizes logs across the environment in a central bucket in the Log Archive account;
     - in addition, retains logs locally in CloudWatch Logs for simple query using CloudWatch Insights.

-    This makes it extremely simple to layer a customers preferred SIEM solution on top of the ASEA, enabling easy consumption of the comprehensive set of collected logs and security findings.
+    This makes it extremely simple to layer a customer's preferred SIEM solution on top of the ASEA, enabling easy consumption of the comprehensive set of collected logs and security findings.

     Customers ask for examples of what this integration looks like.
 We've also had a number of customers ask for a reasonably functional and comprehensive open source SIEM-like solution to provide more advanced dashboarding, log correlation and search capabilities.